Citizen's Council on Traffic

 How exactly does a citizens' meeting work?

-What does the Citizen's Council on Traffic look like?
+What was the Citizens' Traffic Forum like?

 Engaging with each other